cih-lian-liao/one-leetcode-a-day/28. Find the Index of the First Occurrence in a String/README.md

 2. **Optimize**: If time allows, mention the Python `find()` method for efficiency.
 3. **Discuss Advanced Options**: If asked about large input cases or efficiency, explain the KMP algorithm as an optimal solution for complex patterns.
 4. **Code Clarity**: Practice explaining each step in the code and testing with examples like `haystack = "hello", needle = "ll"` to make sure the logic is clear.

+### Here’s how to approach KMP in a coding interview:

+1. Start with a Basic Solution: Begin by writing the brute-force solution to demonstrate your understanding of the problem.
+2. Mention KMP and Explain Its Optimization Points: If time permits and the interviewer shows interest, introduce the KMP algorithm and its prefix table concept, highlighting how it optimizes the matching process.
+You don’t necessarily need to code it fully.
+3. Avoid Getting Stuck in Complex Code: KMP can be complex to implement, and there might not be enough time in the interview to finish it.
+Often, explaining the principle and optimization points is sufficient to show your knowledge.

+> "To solve the problem more efficiently, I'd like to introduce the Knuth-Morris-Pratt (KMP) algorithm.
+The KMP algorithm is specifically designed to avoid unnecessary comparisons by utilizing a **prefix table**.
+This table helps us skip parts of the pattern (`needle`) that we know have already been matched, reducing the time complexity from O(n * m) to O(n + m), where `n` is the length of `haystack` and `m` is the length of `needle`."

+### Explain the Prefix Table

+> "The prefix table, also known as the partial match table, records the lengths of the longest prefix that is also a suffix for each position in the pattern.
+This way, if we encounter a mismatch while matching `needle` in `haystack`, we can use this table to jump to the appropriate position in `needle` without rechecking characters we've already compared."

+### How to Build the Prefix Table

+> "To build the prefix table:
+> - We initialize an array `prefix_table` to hold the longest prefix-suffix lengths for each position in `needle`.
+> - We use two pointers, `i` and `j`.
+The `i` pointer scans through `needle`, and `j` keeps track of the length of the longest matching prefix that ends at `i - 1`.
+> - If `needle[i] == needle[j]`, it means we can extend our prefix match, so we increment `j` and set `prefix_table[i]` to `j`.
+> - If they don't match, we set `j` to `prefix_table[j - 1]` to try a shorter prefix that we know is a potential match."

+### Example of Prefix Table Construction

+> "For example, if our pattern `needle` is `'ABABC'`, the prefix table would be `[0, 0, 1, 2, 0]`.
+Here, `1` at index `2` means the substring `'ABA'` has a matching prefix-suffix length of `1`, and `2` at index `3` means `'ABAB'` has a matching prefix-suffix length of `2`.
+This prefix table is what allows us to skip characters when there’s a mismatch."

+### Using the Prefix Table for Efficient Matching

+> "Once we have the prefix table, we can use it during the matching process:
+> - We compare characters in `haystack` and `needle` using two pointers, `i` and `j`.
+> - If there’s a match (`haystack[i] == needle[j]`), we increment both pointers.
+> - If there’s a mismatch, we use the prefix table to shift `j` back to `prefix_table[j - 1]` and continue comparing without resetting `i`.
+> - If `j` reaches the length of `needle`, it means we found the pattern, so we return `i - j + 1` as the starting index."

+### Summary of KMP’s Efficiency

+> "By leveraging the prefix table, KMP avoids redundant comparisons and brings the time complexity down to O(n + m), making it ideal for large-scale text matching.
+This optimization is especially useful when the pattern has repetitive characters or when working with long strings."